 John Schaub’s Building Wealth One House at a Time is a practical approach to creating wealth by financing, buying, and managing real estate property.
-During the 2007 – 2008 financial crisis, the real estate market had seen one of the most significant collapses in modern history.
-However, today the market has rebounded and real estate investors are eager more than ever to earn their fortune.
+During the 2007 – 2008 financial crisis, the real estate market saw one of the most significant collapses in modern history.
+However, today the market has rebounded, and real estate investors are eager more than ever to earn their fortune.

-In Schaub’s book, the reader will learn methods, strategies, and concepts in the real estate investing industry, especially, how buying one house at a time can make your wealthy.
-You’ll learn the concepts of real estate economics, how to find opportunities, using contracts in your advantage, how to make an offer, the best way to negotiate our deals, how to borrow safely and effectively, and how to attract long-term tenants.
+In Schaub’s book, the reader will learn methods, strategies, and concepts in the real estate investing industry, especially how buying one house at a time can make you wealthy.
+You’ll learn the concepts of real estate economics, how to find opportunities, use contracts to your advantage, how to make an offer, the best way to negotiate our deals, how to borrow safely and effectively, and how to attract long-term tenants.

-Overall, this is an all-around book on the subject matter and investors can greatly benefit from the knowledge of it.
+Overall, this is an all-around book on the subject matter, and investors can greatly benefit from its knowledge of it.

 19 – Real Estate Investing 101 | By Michele Cagan, CPA